jgadams97/R313/README.md

-# RSSB
+# R313
-Assembler for RSSB assembly and a virtual machine to run built programs.
-This virtual machine is a reverse subtract and skip on borrow URISC machine based.
+Assembler for R313 assembly and a virtual machine to run built programs.
+This virtual machine is a reverse-subtract and skip-on-borrow (RSSB) URISC machine.